ned1313/learning-opa-and-terraform/2-rego-basics/README.md

 first_drink := drinks[0]
 ```

-Well, would you look at that?
-It's not just the rule we created, but also the package we're working in `repl` and the import statements we added as well.

 You can view the contents of both the base and virtual documents by simply entering `data`: